cchacua/ccm_r/README.md

 # Contact
-If you have any question, suggestion, or if you want to contribute to this project, feel free to fork this repository and to comment.
+If you have any question, suggestion, or if you want to contribute to this project, feel free to fork this repo and to comment.
 In addition, you can send me a message to my email cchacua@gmail.com